JayWood/the-seo-framework/readme.txt

 * This dear project has taken me over 2500 hours to perfectionize and maintain.
 This update alone has cost me over 160 hours to complete.
 * I really want to keep this project free.
 In fact, Author SEO was actually planned to be a premium extension.
 * I also want to turn this project into my full-time job, even if it's free from monetization and/or premium content.
-* And I will keep my promise: This plugin will stay free of ads, (self-)reference and will be updated.
+* And I will keep my promises, always: This plugin will stay free of ads, (self-)reference and this plugin will continue to be maintained.
-* All with all, this means I can't do it without any help!
+* All with all, this means I can't do it without your help!
 * Please consider making a donation.
 The link can be found on the WordPress.org plugin page.
 Or [here](https://theseoframework.com/?p=572).
-* Thank you so much!
+* Thank you so much for your support!

 **About: Changes in Changelog**